A von Neumann algebraic approach to Quantum Theory on curved spacetime: Introduction

 One very obvious advantage of the von Neumann algebraic framework is the uniqueness of the von Neumann algebra tensor product.
 So the problem of having to decide which tensor product to use never arises.
 But this raises the question of how the requirement of not demanding a distinguished a priori Hilbert space is to be satisfied.
 We will demonstrate that the theory of the standard form of von Neumann algebras defines a tensorial category which enables one to incorporate Hilbert spaces into the picture at a local level.
 More specifically this approach will fulfil the criterion of not demanding the a priori existence of a distinguished global Hilbert space of states by relegating Hilbert spaces to a local phenomenon, thereby still leaving room for a theory of entanglement at a local level.
 It should be noted that the application of the standard form of von Neumann algebras to local algebras is nothing new, although to the best of our knowledge it doesn't seem to have done in the context of curved spacetime yet.
 As early as 1984 Doplicher and Longo already demonstrated the utility of these ideas in the context of Minkowski space - see \cite{DL}.

-Our approach in achieving these objectives will be inductive in that we will analyse the behaviour of the local von Neumann algebras constructed using the free Klein-Gordon field with respect to these paradigms and then formalise the emergent structure into an axiomatic framework.
-In concluding this section we draw attention to some recent papers on this general topic written from a von Neumann algebra perspective.
+Our approach to addressing the above challenges will be inductive in the sense that we will analyse the behaviour of local von Neumann algebras constructed using the free Klein-Gordon field with respect to these paradigms after which we will indicate how the emergent structure may be formalised into an axiomatic framework.
+Before more clearly outlining our objectives, we pause to demonstrate that the von Neumann algebra approach is still very much alive by drawing attention to some recent papers on this topic written from a von Neumann algebra perspective.
 Specifically the following: